Wesson315/hololivesubscribercount/README.md

 This is my very first angular and spring project, and my first publicly available web project.<br>
 That means that bugs, errors, bad design, and other are to be expected.<br>
 In general, this project is a learning experience for me.<br>
-If you have found any bugs, have suggestions or want to get in contact with me regarding this project, feel free
+If you have found any bugs, have suggestions or want to get in contact with me regarding this project, feel free to contact me.